microsoft/filter-explorer/FilterExplorerWP/README.md

 ===================================

-Filter Explorer application demonstrates some of the image editing capabilities and performance of the Nokia Imaging SDK by allowing you to apply a number of filter layers to existing or newly captured photos.
+Filter Explorer application demonstrates some of the image editing capabilities and performance of the Lumia Imaging SDK by allowing you to apply a number of filter layers to existing or newly captured photos.

 This example application is hosted in GitHub: